 Nowadays, the old Marx train, worn out as it is but much too valued to be discarded, rests in a box.
 Emotional investment again, I suppose.
 The old Lionel train, together with all the attendant pieces and accessories, waits in two boxes on top of it.
 My collected ‘HO’ trains and materials gathered over the years?
 They reside in three boxes alongside.
 Boxed treasures of Christmases and times past.
 I cannot think of Christmas without thinking about trains.
 And cannot think of trains without recalling the times with my father.
 And perhaps my mother’s inserted influence.
 Hopefully, all to be resurrected and shown the light of day again soon following another move in the coming year, even if inoperable.
 Memories on display and stories yet to be told.

 Memories.
 And stories.
 That’s what holidays and Christmases are all about, aren’t they?
 The cherished memories we build together in our families and with our friends over the years?
 Most are good.
 Others maybe not so much, sometimes.
 That’s the way life is.
 But, some of them are outstandingly special that remain with us forever.

-My fondest family traditions and Christmas memories seem to run thru tunnels, across bridges, past towns, farms and waterfalls, along and over train tracks thru the years.
+My fondest family traditions and Christmas memories all seem to run thru tunnels, across bridges, past modeled towns, farms, and waterfalls.
+The imagined engineer of every train board locomotive rolling along and over train tracks thru the years.